Here at Everything For Birds we have

 that the bigger the cage the better because studies have shown that

-the larger the cage, the happier & healthier the bird.
+the larger the cage, the happier and healthier the bird.
 We have

-created a chart that shows you what bar spacing & cage size is
+created a chart that shows you what bar spacing and cage size is

 appropriate for your species of bird.